 Yehliu Geopark - New Taipei, Taiwan

 The day began with heavy rain as I walked from my accommodation to the bus stop.
-Since most of today’s activities were outdoors, I hoped the rain would stop—and luckily, it did just after I arrived at the Yehliu bus stop.
+Since most of today’s activities were outdoors, I hoped the rain would ease up—and luckily, it stopped just after I arrived at the Yehliu Geopark bus stop.

-At Yehliu Geopark (野柳地質公園), I saw many tour buses and a fairly crowded entrance, but the automatic ticket machines wasn’t occupied so I got my ticket fast.
-The park was smaller than I expected but packed with unique rock formations and fossils.
-The narrow paths were crowded with tour groups, so I took a break on a bench near a viewpoint, waiting for the crowd to clear out.
+At Yehliu Geopark, I encountered many tour buses and a busy entrance, but the automatic ticket machines weren’t occupied, so I got my ticket quickly.
+The park was smaller than I had expected, but it was packed with unique rock formations and fossils, each with whimsical names that spark the imagination.
+The narrow paths were crowded with tour groups, so I took a moment to rest on a bench near a viewpoint, waiting for the crowd to thin.

 There was a long line to take a photo with the famous Queen’s Head rock, but I skipped it—waiting over 30 minutes didn’t appeal to me.
-I continued toward the lighthouse at the back of the park.
-The uphill path had fewer people, and I passed formations like Tofu Rock and Bee Hive Rock along the way.
-The lighthouse view wasn’t very impressive, so I moved on to the trail’s end, where I relaxed by an observation deck—partially closed for maintenance—and listened to the waves before I turned back.
+Instead, I continued along the uphill path toward the lighthouse at the back of the park.
+The route was quieter, and I passed formations such as Tofu Rock and Beehive Rock, showcasing the variety of shapes and textures sculpted by the sea.
+The lighthouse view was modest, so I continued to the trail’s end, where I relaxed at an observation deck—partially closed for maintenance—and listened to the waves crashing below before turning back.

-Afterward, I took a bus to Jinshan, wandered through the old street, browsed some shops, and had lunch at a well-known congee restaurant.
-I ordered the pricey crab congee, which was tasty but messy and time-consuming to eat.
-I only wanted to try it as crab was a local delicacy.
+After leaving Yehliu, I caught a bus to Jinshan, a historic town nearby.
+I wandered along the old street, browsing shops and soaking in the small-town charm, before settling in for lunch at a well-known congee restaurant.
+I ordered the pricey crab congee—a local specialty.
+It was delicious, rich in flavour, but messy and time-consuming to eat.
+I savoured it anyway, knowing it was a unique taste of the region.

 Route Overview